 Whatever the structural changes of the earth in the catastrophes before that which I describe here, there must have been some time when the Jordan streamed into the valley of Sittim (the name of the plain before the Dead Sea originated) and continued into the Mediterranean, most probably through the Jezreel Valley.

 Legendary reminiscences from the patriarchal age indicate that the Jordan existed before the Dead Sea came into being.(4)It appears that the coming out of Paddan-aram to Canaan required the passage of a river.
 Today the way from Palestine to the north does not require the crossing of water.
 But if the Jordan did flow through the Esdraelon Valley into the Mediterranean, it had to flow in a direction opposite [northwest] to the one in which it flows today [southeast].

 Does there exist any reminiscence about the Jordan changing the direction of its flow?

 An inscription of Thutmose I reads: “Frontier northern [of Egypt], as far as that inverted water which goeth down in going up [emphasis added].”
 (9) …The river that reversed its direction is the Jordan…

-Even under normal weather and tidal conditions rivers don’t stay fixed in place or even maintain their flow in the same direction, any more than the nations, so we shouldn’t expect to find them exactly as described diverging from one common source and going in the same direction on current world maps, but that is not to say we can’t figure out where they used to be from the clues provided in Genesis 2:11-14.
+Even under normal weather and tidal conditions rivers don’t stay fixed in place or even maintain their flow in the same direction, any more than the nations, so we shouldn’t expect to find them now, exactly as described then, diverging from one common source and going in the same direction on current world maps.
+But that is not to say we can’t figure out where they used to be from the clues provided in Genesis 2:11-14.